 So, what should we do if we suffer from relational anorexia?
 I recommend that every pastor have at least one safe person in his (or her) life with whom they can be honest and with whom they can process their pain.

-In my next blog entry I will suggest qualities to look for in such a safe person.
+Who’s your safe friend?
+In this post I list qualities to look for in a safe friend.

 Gary Kinnaman and Alfred Ellis, Leaders that Last (Grand Rapids: Baker, 2003), 10.